Updated: Oct 30

 Contributing article from Ross Thorburn

-And you are the Truman who wakes one day to realize that he is an innocent participant in their world.
+In the Truman Show a man wakes one day to realize that he is an innocent participant in someone else's world.

 How did that happen?
 Let’s start with an uncomfortable truth: we think we are the center of the class, but a lot of what occurs in our classes is a mystery to us.

 Several years ago, I did an action research project on group work.
 Beforehand, I thought I was a great teacher.
 I was sure my students spoke English all the time in class, even when my back was turned.
 As part of the project, I recorded two of my students during a running dictation.
 These two young learners were meant to be using the language they’d learnt in class to describe a picture of a monster posted outside the classroom.
 After class I listened to the audio.
 I expected to hear “It has three eyes.”
 “It has blue teeth.”
 “It has green hair.”

 What did I actually hear?
 Nothing I expected!

 My students didn’t speak any English at all during the activity.
 My perceptions of what was happening in my classroom were the opposite of reality.
 This is apparently true of most teachers.
 Jack Richards and Charles Lockhart say “Much of what happens in teaching is unknown to the teacher”.
 So how can we know what actually happens in a class?
 Here are five ways of escaping the Truman Show. 😊